tneotia/html-editor-enhanced/README.md

 ## License

-This project is licensed under the MIT License - see the [LICENSE.md](LICENSE) file for details
+This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.

+`#MajalengkaExoticSundaland`